tv-share/tv-react-module-boilerplate/README.md

 Time:        0.908s, estimated 1s
 Ran all test suites matching /tests\//i.
 ```
 And that's it.
 Our snapshot have been updated and now we have the snapshot of the working component.
-You might want to take a look one more time at the .snap file created to see if everything looks fine.
+You might want to take a look one more time at **Example.test.js.snap** file created to see if everything looks fine.
 ```javascript
 exports[`renders correctely 1`] = `
 <button